whatwg/urlpattern/explainer.md

 * Regular expressions can be very complex, making it harder to reason about match performance.
 * Regular expression complexity would also make it difficult to implement service worker scope ordering and Service-Worker-Allowed behavior.

 For these reasons this explainer proposes the pattern approach instead.
-We do, however, try to match the ergonomics of RegExp by mimicking its methods like test() and exec().
+We do, however, try to match the ergonomics of RegExp by mimicking its methods like `test()` and `exec()`.
+It should also be possible to add a `toRegExp()` method that exposes an equivalent regular expression.
+This would allow developers to use the URLPattern ergonomics while still easily integrating with existing software that uses regular expressions.

 ### Require Teams to Use Separate Origins